MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibSEPol_64bit.md

 The test suite cannot be run at this time due to a circular dependency with `checkpolicy`.

-Finally, to install libsepol 64-bit into the build tree, run the following commands:
+Finally, to install LibSEPol 64-bit into the build tree, run the following commands:

 ```bash
 PREFIX=/usr LIBDIR=/usr/lib64 SHLIBDIR=/usr/lib64 make install